casey/just/README.md

 # all done!
 ```

-All recipes in a Justfile can be made quiet with `set quiet`:
+All recipes in a justfile can be made quiet with `set quiet`:

 ```just
 set quiet